 How and why is heroin used?

-Injecting is the most risky way to take it because overdose and needle contamination is a big risk.
+Injecting is the riskiest way to take it because overdose and needle contamination are a big risk.

 Whether you snort or inject heroin, it goes to your brain and enters your system very quickly.